taih304/Linux-Shell/Physical layer/File system/Storage services.md

 # SAN (Storage Area Network)

 SAN (Storage Area Network) is a high speed private network dedicated for data transfering between hosts or storage devices inside a storage system.
-SAN allows centralize control and sharing storage data and resource.
+SAN allows centralized control and sharing storage data and resource.
 Most of nowadays SAN based on optical fiber, which is easy to expand, increase performance and availability.

-SAN are divided into 2 level: physcial and logic
+SAN is divided into 2 level: physical and logic
 * Physical level: refer to the connection inside the SAN network which creates a monolithic system and is available at the same time for multiple users and application
 * Logic level: including applications, management tools and services built on "physical level devices" which supports controlling the SAN system.